 Medical note taking while on a Coviu call (the laptop drives both screens).

 You might want to share a book with a client or paper documents with your peers, particularly when brainstorming on paper, or digitising notes, or filling in and signing a form.
 Companies like IPEVO and ELMO have a range of document cameras to suit all requirements.
 Many of their cameras will even double as a webcam with the easy flip of the camera.

-It is really simple to get started with Coviu - just set yourself up with a computer that has a camera, a microphone and speakers.
+It is really simple to get started with Coviu - just set yourself up with a computer that has a:

-If you’ve managed to set up something special, don’t hesitate to leave a comment below — we’re always keen to find out the awesome things our users do with Coviu.
+If you’ve managed to set up something special, don’t hesitate to drop us a line.
+We’re always keen to find out about the awesome things our customers do with Coviu.